-Fifteen credit hours of 300- or 400-level First Nations Studies courses or approved ancillary courses for the major in First Nations Studies.
+Eighteen credit hours of 300- or 400-level First Nations Studies courses or approved ancillary courses for the major in First Nations Studies.

-Eighteen credit hours of First Nations Studies or approved ancillary courses at any level.
+Twenty-one credit hours of First Nations Studies or approved ancillary courses at any level.

-Nine credit hours of upper-division electives (to meet UNBC residency requirement).
+Upper-division electives to meet UNBC residency requirement.

-Fifty-seven credit hours at any level in any subject to ensure completion of a minimum of 120 credit hours including any additional credits necessary to meet the Academic Breadth requirement of the University (see Academic Regulation 15).
+Electives at any level in any subject to ensure completion of a minimum of 120 credit hours including any additional credits necessary to meet the Academic Breadth requirement of the University (see Academic Regulation 15).